-Proposal Vote Required Broker Discretionary Voting Allowed Proposal No. 1- Election of Directors Majority of Votes Cast for each No Proposal No. 2- Ratification of Appointment of Independent Registered Public Accounting Firm Majority of Votes Cast Yes Proposal No. 3- Advisory Vote Related to Named Executive Officer Compensation Majority of Votes Cast No Proposal No. 4- Approval of an Amendment to the Company's Amended and Restated Bylaws to Limit the Liability of Officers Majority of Votes Cast No Proposal No. 5- Approval of an Amendment to the Company's Amended and Restated Bylaws to Amend the Limitation of Liability of Directors Provision Majority of Votes Cast No
+Proposal Proposal Vote Required Broker Discretionary Voting Allowed Proposal No. 1-Election of Directors Majority of Votes Cast for each No Proposal No. 2-Ratification of Appointment of Independent Registered Public Accounting Firm Majority of Votes Cast Yes Proposal No. 3-Advisory Vote Related to Named Executive Officer Compensation Majority of Votes Cast No Proposal No. 4-Advisory Vote on Frequency of Advisory Votes on Executive Compensation Majority of Votes Cast No

 With respect to Proposal No. 1, you may vote FOR, AGAINST or ABSTAIN with respect to each director nominee.
 Any nominees receiving more FOR votes than AGAINST votes with respect to such nominee will be elected.
-Proxies may not be voted for more than three directors and shareholders may not cumulate votes in the election of directors.
+Proxies may not be voted for more than ten directors and shareholders may not cumulate votes in the election of directors.

 With respect to Proposal Nos.
-2, 3, 4 and 5, you may vote FOR, AGAINST or ABSTAIN.
+2 and 3 you may vote FOR, AGAINST or ABSTAIN.